SBkev/cs140-ex06-zipcode_public/README.md

 Process finished with exit code 0
 ```

-Remember, red good, green bad.
-If your tests pass you should see green
-text and your code ran fine.
 You should also see your score for this
 assignment minus code styling points which I will add later.

 ### Submitting the code for this project

-At the bottom of CLion there should be a view tab labeled **Version Control**.
-Select this tab at the bottom of the screen.
-You should see a tab called **Local Changes**.
-Under **Unversion Files** you should have two files: `helloworld.cc` and `helloworld.h`.
-Select these files and right-click on them.
-In the drop-down menu
-select **Add to VCS**.
-Next, right-click on these files again, which should
+First, right click on the project name, then select `Git -> Commit Directory...`.
+Make sure only the files you want to push are selected, `main.cc` `zipcode.cc` (or whatever you called it) and `zipcode.h`.
+Then uncheck `Perform code analysis` and `Check TODO`.
+It's OK to leave them checked,
+but committing will take longer.
+Leave `Run git hooks` checked.
+Put a message in `Commit Message`
+and then press the **Commit** button.
+If anything goes wrong check the _Version Control_ view
-now be under **Default** and select **Commit**.
-Add the appropriate
+in the lower left corner and select the _Console_ tab.

-commit message and click **OK**.
-Finally, right click on the committed files,
+Finally, right click on the project name,
-select `Git -> Repository -> Push...`.
+then select `Git -> Repository -> Push...`.
 Follow the onscreen directions
 and press **OK**.
 This step will run the tests again, check that everything is OK
 and then submit them to the cloud to have the tests run for grading.

 If you do not understand these directions, or wish to do them on the command
-line rather than in CLion, then read these [directions](https://github.com/sbcc-cs140-fall2018/HowToSubmitEveryProject).
+line rather than in CLion, then read these [directions](https://github.com/sbcc-cs140-fall2018/Course-Information/wiki/How-to-Turn-In-Every-Project).